Monadic second-order logic

 In mathematical logic, monadic second-order logic (MSO) is the fragment of second-order logic where the second-order quantification is limited to quantification over sets.
 It is particularly important in the logic of graphs, because of Courcelle's theorem, which provides algorithms for evaluating monadic second-order formulas over graphs of bounded treewidth.
 It is also of fundamental importance in automata theory, where the Büchi–Elgot–Trakhtenbrot theorem gives a logical characterization of the regular languages.

 Second-order logic allows quantification over predicates.
 However, MSO is the fragment in which second-order quantification is limited to monadic predicates (predicates having a single argument).
 This is often described as quantification over "sets" because monadic predicates are equivalent in expressive power to sets (the set of elements for which the predicate is true).

 Monadic second-order logic is expressively equivalent to plural logic.

 Variants

 Monadic second-order logic comes in two variants.
-In the variant considered over structures such as graphs and in Courcelle's theorem, the formula may involve non-monadic predicates (in this case the binary edge predicate $E(x, y)$), but quantification is restricted to be over monadic predicates only.
-In the variant considered in automata theory and the Büchi–Elgot–Trakhtenbrot theorem, all predicates, including those in the formula itself, must be monadic, with the exceptions of equality ($=$) and ordering ($<$) relations.
+In the variant considered over structures such as graphs and in Courcelle's theorem, the formula may involve non-monadic predicate constants (in this case the binary edge predicate $E(x, y)$), but quantification is restricted to be over monadic predicate variables only.
+In the variant considered in automata theory and the Büchi–Elgot–Trakhtenbrot theorem, all predicates, constant or variable, must be monadic, with the exceptions of equality ($=$) and ordering ($<$) relations.